HOME About Download Subscription FAQ User Guide User Page Promotion Contact 日本語

 • You need to install VRM Add-on for Blender to edit your VRM avatar in Blender.

-In addition to the main animation, you have the option to set up to five sub-animations.
-You can switch between them by using the assigned keys.
+In addition to the main animation, you can set up to 20 sub-animations, which can be switched using the assigned keys.

 Set Up Mobile App